Overview and Scientific need:

 Potential for High Impact Outcomes

 This project will equip you with the necessary expertise to become a leader in the emerging field of agroecology, ready to carry out your own programme of innovative scientific research.
-These skills will be developed by a mixture of hands-on experience, attending external training courses, national and international conferences, and taking part in the Leeds – York NERC doctoral training partnership programme.
+These skills will be developed by a mixture of hands-on experience, attending external training courses, national and international conferences, and participating in the Leeds – York NERC doctoral training partnership programme.
 This includes access to a broad spectrum of training workshops put on by the Faculty that consist of a range of extensive training workshops that will help you manage your degree and prepare for your viva (http://www.emeskillstraining.leeds.ac.uk/).

 Contact is strongly encouraged before application so that we may discuss your interests and project specifics.
 Help with the application process may also be provided.
 Enquiries should be made by contacting Dr Ryan Neely, Associate Professor of Observational Atmospheric Science (R.Neely@leeds.ac.uk).